 With any MLM, you have to be able to sell the products and recruit people into the company.
 Both of those processes tend to be more challenging than they initially sound.

 Attempting to sell solar panel systems is likely to be even more difficult than making sales in other MLMs.
-For one thing, not all homes can even have solar panels, and the company doesn’t even offer its system in all states.
-In fact, the system is only available in 16 states.
+For one thing, not all homes can even have solar panels.

 All of these factors strongly limit how many people you could sell to.
 In turn, that lowers your odds of being successful dramatically.
 Realistically, how many of your social contacts would seriously consider getting solar energy?